htrajan/ht-drawsteel/Bestiary/Hag Of The Green And Rot.md

 **2d10 + 3**

 - ✦ ≤11: 6 corruption damage; A2 [[Weakened|weakened]] (save ends)
-- ★ 12–16: 10 corruption damage; A3 [[Weakened|weakened]] (save ends)
+- ★ 12-16: 10 corruption damage; A3 [[Weakened|weakened]] (save ends)
 - ✸ 17+: 13 corruption damage; A4 [[Weakened|weakened]] (save ends)

-Effect: A creature [[Weakened|weakened]] by this ability takes 1d6 corruption damage at the start of each of their turns until the condition ends.
+**Effect:** A creature [[Weakened|weakened]] by this ability takes 1d6 corruption damage at the start of each of their turns until the condition ends.

-**Soul Steal (2d10 + 3)**
+#### Soul Steal (2d10 + 3)

 |                           |                                 |
 | :------------------------ | :------------------------------ |
 | Keywords: Area, Magic     | Type: Action                    |
 | Distance: 5 cube within 1 | Target: All enemies in the cube |

-Effect: This ability has an edge against creatures with a soul.
+**Effect:** This ability has an edge against creatures with a soul.
 The hag regains Stamina equal to half the total damage dealt.

-**Shapeshifter**
+#### Shapeshifter

 |                 |                |
 | :-------------- | :------------- |
 | Keywords: Magic | Type: Maneuver |
 | Distance: Self  | Target: Self   |

-Effect: The hag alters their body to become any Size-1 creature, such as a house cat.
+**Effect:** The hag alters their body to become any Size-1 creature, such as a house cat.
 If the hag uses this ability while outside of an enemy's line of effect, the hag is considered hidden.
 The hag can return to their original form as a free maneuver.

-**5 Malice**
-The hag becomes a Size-2 creature instead, such as a bear.
+**5 Malice:** The hag becomes a Size-2 creature instead, such as a bear.
 While in this form, the distance of their melee abilities increases by 1 and has reach.

-**Turned Upside Down (2 Malice)**
+#### Turned Upside Down (2 Malice)

 |                       |                                  |
 | :-------------------- | :------------------------------- |